Govern clinical risk across private hospitals, insurers, and the NHS

 Every handover creates liability risk unless it is governed.
 Inference Clinical exists to make those handovers explicit, traceable, and defensible — before harm, dispute, or write-off occurs.

 Each transition transfers clinical responsibility.
 But the infrastructure to make that transfer explicit, auditable, and defensible often does not exist.
+The CMA Order 2014 mandated transparency through PHIN.
+CQC expects Well-Led evidence.
+Neither addresses what happens between organisations.

 This is not a clinical failure.
 It is an infrastructure failure.